Urgent Crisis: College Mental Health Needs Attention

 Research has shown that students who receive adequate support for their mental health are more likely to thrive academically and personally.

-By prioritising mental health, colleges and universities create an where students feel valued, supported, and able to reach their full potential.
+By prioritising mental health, colleges and universities create an environment where students feel valued, supported, and able to reach their full potential.

 This includes providing access to counselling services, implementing mental health initiatives, and fostering a culture of openness and acceptance.